-Science Fiction has produced some incredible works by some hugely talented writers and artists.
+Science Fiction encompasses some incredible works by some hugely talented writers and artists.

 And we all hope they continuum.

 Now, before we dive into the show itself, your first thought, surely, will be that the museum deals mostly with science fact, does it not?
 That’s why they call it a museum.
-Well, this exhibition is set to explore the wonderful interplay between inspiration and reality, as feats of fictional imagination kindle the ideas for real technological marvels, which in turn fuel further leaps of creativity.
-They’ll show how real scientists have drawn water from the HG Wells, and try to find the point “where science meets fiction”.
+And that’s why Science Fiction: Voyage to the Edge of the Imagination isn’t just about cool cultural mementoes from over two centuries of the genre (although there are a fair few of those).
+It’s a thoughtful exploration of how real science and science fiction are constantly influencing each other; from the technological advancements in AI that have triggered all kinds of existential crises about what it means to be human, to the warp speed of Star Trek that might actually become a thing.
+It shows how real scientists have drawn water from the HG Wells, and tries to find the point “where science meets fiction”.

-NOTE: Science Fiction: Voyage to the Edge of Imagination runs from 6th October 2022, until 4th May 2023.
-You can find out more, and book your ticket (£20) at the website right HERE.
+NOTE: Science Fiction: Voyage to the Edge of Imagination has been extended until 20th August 2023.
+You can find out more, and book your ticket (£13.50+) at the website right HERE.

 The Science Museum | Exhibition Road, SW7 2DD